datagirlangie/Angela-data-analytics-portfolio/README.md

 - Excel
 - Git & GitHub
 - Power BI (if you used them)
-- I am willing to learn any progra needed for the job, and i acquire skills quickly.
+- I am willing to learn any program needed for the job, and i acquire skills quickly.